Susan Michaelis: Career as a pilot

 Michaelis initially worked as a flight instructor at Southern Air Services at Moorabbin Airport in Melbourne before working in the Northern Territory flying single and multi-crew commercial flights across the top end of Australia for Air North and Lloyd Aviation on twin Cessna and Embraer EMB 110 Bandeirante aircraft.

 In 1991, she joined Eastern Australia Airlines, and was the first officer on a British Aerospace Jetstream 31 flight from Sydney to Newcastle that later became the first all-female-crewed flight for the Qantas group.

 In 1994, she began flying the British Aerospace BAe 146 until 1997, when she retired due to ill health after repeated exposure to contaminated air on the aircraft she flew.

 Career as a researcher

 In 2006, she was appointed Head of Research for the not-for-profit Global Cabin Air Quality Executive and in 2007 published the Aviation Contaminated Air Reference Manual.

 Michaelis sits on numerous committees dealing with the topic of contaminated air such as the European Committee for Standardization Committee TC436, SAE International SAE-E31, and AC-9 committees.

 She is regularly asked to speak at international conferences on the topic of aircraft contaminated air, and has published many peer-reviewed papers.

 She is also a member of the Institution of Occupational Safety and Health and the International Institute of Risk and Safety Management.

 Michaelis is featured in three documentaries: Flying Sheilas (2007), Angel without Wings (2010), and Broken Wings (2011).

+Lobular breast cancer advocacy

+Michaelis was diagnosed with invasive lobular breast cancer in 2013.
+She subsequently founded the Lobular Moon Shot Project in 2023, a campaign calling for increased research into the disease and £20 million in government funding for a five-year research programme.

+In 2023, Harkness Roses introduced the 'Dr. Susan Michaelis' rose at the RHS Chelsea Flower Show.
+The hybrid tea rose was bred by Philip Harkness and named after Michaelis.
+A portion of the proceeds from sales was designated to support research into invasive lobular breast cancer.

+Michaelis campaigned for the proposed research programme through parliamentary events and meetings with politicians.
+She died on 9 July 2025.
+Following her death, the campaign continued under the management of her husband, Tristan Loraine.